 << Bishop's Rib < Bishop's Arete | None > None >>

 A classic expedition up the seaward side of the large tooth-topped pinnacle, the summit of which can be seen in the lower reaches of Pinnacle Gully.
-A rock fall has destroyed the original first pitch and the route is now significantly harder.
 Start at the base of The Pinnacle, at a vague ramp in newly-exposed rock, which leads right to a prominent left-facing corner.

 1) 4b, 18m.
 Climb the ramp and corner to ledges on the right, pinnacle belay up left.